echoesgallery/word-of-mouth/README.md

 # Word Of Mouth Art Therapy

 ## Purpose

+This repo is dedicated to Word Of mouth Art Therapy Project started by Jillian Valentin.
+It contains
+* the source code for the smart contract
+* the metadata for minting the first NFT
+* the project branding assets - logo, banner, contract metadata

-This repo contains the source code for the smart contract and the metadata for minting the first NFT.
-It is also set up for using as storage for future NFT json metadata files.
+The metadata folder in this repo is set up for using as storage for future NFT json metadata files.

+The art images are not stored in this repo.
+Links to ipfs images are provided by artists to be included in the jason metadata files.

+The project is still under development and has not been posted in production.

+## TO DO before deployment in production
+1. Allow for adding new addresses who have permissions to mint.
+Currently only the contract creator can mint.
+1. Allow for storing NFT json metadata to other locations.
+Currently, nft json metadata files can be stored in the metadata folder in this repo only.
+1. Discuss royalties.
+Currently, there is a 1% seller fee set up in OpenSea to be paid to Jillian's address.
+1. Create original branding - project color palette, logo and banner

 ## How To Use the repo